 we are then protected from the evil that would

 petition of the Our Father we are essentially asking that God be a good

-a dysfunctional father who fails to protect us and guide us,
+a dysfunctional father who fails to protect and

-and, in that failure leads us right into temptation and evil, God can guide us away
+that failure “leads” them right into temptation and evil, God can guide us away